yunhe20/D-PCC/README.md

 @InProceedings{He_2022_CVPR,
-    author    = {He, Yun and Ren, Xinlin and Tang, Danhang and Zhang, Yinda and Xue, Xiangyang and Fu, Yanwei}, title     = {Density-preserving Deep Point Cloud Compression}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), year      = {2022}
+    author    = {He, Yun and Ren, Xinlin and Tang, Danhang and Zhang, Yinda and Xue, Xiangyang and Fu, Yanwei}, title     = {Density-preserving Deep Point Cloud Compression}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year      = {2022}
 }
 ```